gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 With access to a Gradient Private Cluster, Workflows can be run as follows:

  - [Create a project](https://docs.paperspace.com/gradient/get-started/managing-projects#create-a-project) and optionally [get its ID](https://docs.paperspace.com/gradient/get-started/managing-projects#get-your-projects-id)
- - [Generate an API key](https://docs.paperspace.com/gradient/get-started/quick-start/install-the-cli#obtaining-an-api-key) for your project to allow access
+ - [Generate an API key](https://docs.paperspace.com/gradient/get-started/quick-start/install-the-cli#obtaining-an-api-key) for your project to allow access, using Team settings under the GUI top-right dropdown menu
  - [Install the Gradient CLI](https://docs.paperspace.com/gradient/get-started/quick-start/install-the-cli) on your machine
  - Use or create a [Gradient Private cluster](https://docs.paperspace.com/gradient/gradient-private-cloud/about/setup/managed-installation) and [its ID](https://docs.paperspace.com/gradient/gradient-private-cloud/about/usage#finding-your-cluster-id)
  - [Create a new Workflow](https://docs.paperspace.com/gradient/explore-train-deploy/workflows/getting-started-with-workflows#creating-gradient-workflows) via CLI or GUI and [get its ID](https://docs.paperspace.com/gradient/explore-train-deploy/workflows/getting-started-with-workflows#running-your-first-workflow-run)
  - [Create an output Dataset](https://docs.paperspace.com/gradient/data/data-overview/private-datasets-repository#creating-a-dataset-and-dataset-version) for the Workflow, in which the model can be saved
- - Add the Dataset's ID to the `gbt_automl.yaml` file in the place indicated in that file
+ - Add the Dataset's ID to the `gbt_automl.yaml` file in the place indicated in that file, replacing the ID that is present there
- - [Import a placeholder file](https://docs.paperspace.com/gradient/data/data-overview/private-datasets-repository#creating-a-dataset-and-dataset-version) into the created output dataset using the GUI
+ - [Import a placeholder file](https://docs.paperspace.com/gradient/data/data-overview/private-datasets-repository#creating-a-dataset-and-dataset-version) into the created output dataset using the GUI.
+You can use `placeholder.txt` in the repo `Workflow` directory, or another file.

-You can then run the Workflow from your command line with the appropriate substitutions into
+Run the Workflow from your command line with the appropriate substitutions into

 ```
 gradient workflows run \